Stake-governed tug-of-war and the biased infinity Laplacian: Introduction

 \subsubsection{Root-reward trees}

 The focus will lie on a class of boundary-payment graphs.
 These are trees with a unique leaf supporting the payment function.

-\begin{definition} Recall that a boundary-payment graph comprises a triple $(V,E,p)$ where the finite graph $(V,E)$ has vertex set~$V$ written as a disjoint union $V_O \cup V_B$ and where the payment function~$p$ maps $V_B$ to $[0,\infty)$.
-Such a triple is called a {\em root-reward tree} when these conditions are met: \begin{itemize} \item the graph $(V,E)$ is a rooted tree whose root~$r$ is a leaf in the tree; \item the boundary set $V_B$ is equal to the set of leaves of the tree; and \item the payment function equals ${\bf 1}_r$. \end{itemize} In this way, the game ends with a payout, of one unit, only if the counter reaches the set of leaves at location~$r$---the root, or, if a name that reflects Maxine's wishes is preferred, the {\em reward} vertex.
-We call $V_B \setminus \{ r\}$ the {\em non-reward boundary}: no payment is made if the game ends with the arrival of the counter in this set.
+\begin{definition} Recall that a boundary-payment graph comprises a triple $(V,E,p)$ where the finite graph $(V,E)$ has vertex set~$V$ written as a disjoint union $\openmac \cup \boundarymac$ and where the payment function~$p$ maps $\boundarymac$ to $[0,\infty)$.
+Such a triple is called a {\em root-reward tree} when the following conditions are met: \begin{itemize} \item the graph $(V,E)$ is a rooted tree whose root~$r$ is a leaf in the tree; \item the boundary set $\boundarymac$ is equal to the set of leaves of the tree; and \item the payment function equals ${\bf 1}_r$. \end{itemize} The non-root boundary $B^*$ equals $B \setminus \{ r \}$.